Running a small business comes with plenty of moving parts, and health and safety is one area that’s too important to let slide.

 General safety & legal compliance 🛡️

 ☐ Create a health and safety policy, review it regularly and store it somewhere safe and easily accessible for employees.
+You can also review other essential documentation such as your wider HR policies for SMEs to make sure everything aligns.

 ☐ Complete suitable and sufficient risk assessments for all workplaces, sites and activities, and review them regularly, especially when something changes.